ForkbombEu/forkbombeu.github.io/src/pages/products/apiroom.md

 ## Microservice rapid prototyping

 Along with Zenroom, Apiroom embeds [Restroom-mw](https://dyne.org/restroom-mw/#/), an npm package that exposes the Zenroom VM to a REST API.
-Thi allows you to write Zencode smart contract, and deploy it on Apiroom as an API.
+This allows you to write Zencode smart contract, and deploy it on Apiroom as an API.
 You can later search and edit the APIs you have deployed:

 ![apiroom shot2](https://dev.zenroom.org/_media/images/apiroom/Shot7LinkApi.png)